Fire Fallout: How Ash and Debris Are Choking Australia’s Rivers

 The flood of ash into rivers is also affecting drinking water supplies.
 In January, large parts of the catchment of the Brogo Dam, in the rural Bega Valley in New South Wales, burned.
 In the second week of February, torrential rains lashed the region, raising the dam’s water level from a drought-lowered 10 percent of normal levels to overflowing in less than 24 hours, and sending enormous volumes of ash and debris into the system.
 The dam’s water turbidity levels rocketed to more than 100 times the critical control level — the level at which it becomes unsafe to drink — and on February 11 the local government council stopped supplying water from the Brogo dam and river system to 4,000 customers.

-Sydney had to temporarily stop using water from a major supply dams after it was inundated with fire ash.
+Sydney had to temporarily stop using water from a major supply dam after it was inundated with fire ash.

 The Australian Defense Force brought in a portable water treatment plant, and water was trucked to residents for two weeks at a cost to the shire council of about $277,000 (USD).
 The Brogo Dam cleared up sufficiently to come back on line on February 25.